 250ml Olive Oil (the original recipe states Corn or Sunflower Oil which I never have in)

 2 medium ripe bananas, chopped – we mash them

 Baking with my son means that he is always in charge of beating the eggs and spooning the cake mixture into the cases.

 Preheat your oven to 180 Deg C or Gas Mark 4, prepare your cake trays with paper cases.

 Sift the flour, add the porridge oats and baking powder and stir to mix.
 In a separate beat the eggs, caster sugar, oil and a pinch of salt together until pale and fluffy.
 Fold this mixture, and the bananas, into the flour.

 Spoon the mixture into the muffin tins, sprinkle some porridge oats on top for decoration and pop in the oven.
-For standard muffins I cook for 20 minutes and 25 minutes for large muffins.
-Either way, test that they are cooked through before removing from the oven.
+For standard muffins, I cook for 20 minutes and 25 minutes for large muffins.
+Either way, test that they are cooked through before removing them from the oven.